LIFE SouPLess project – Sustainable riverine plastic removal and management

 - Design, fabrication and installation of a full-scale plastic collection system in the Port of Antwerp.

-- Development of a second full-scale collection system for micro- and macro-plastics, currently installed in the Nieuwe Maas.
+- Development of a second full-scale collection system for micro-and macro-plastics monitoring in a harbour with tide, currently operating in Vijfsluizerhaven.

 - Engagement with national and international stakeholders such as authorities, post-processing companies, research institutes and NGOs.